 Fast forward to 1991.
-My husband, Steve, and I purchased the hotel with a lot of help from family and associates.
-We had zero hotel experience, which is a story for a different time.
-We did realize, however, that we needed fewer small rooms and more larger, double queen rooms to meet demands of the present-day traveler.
+We did realize right away that we needed fewer small rooms and more larger, double queen rooms to meet demands of the present-day traveler.
 This was an era when chain properties were springing up everywhere with suites, refrigerators, and family-size rooms.

-The goal to transform our smaller rooms to larger rooms began in earnest in the last five years.
+The goal to transform the smaller rooms of the historic Hotel Denver to larger rooms began in earnest in the last five years.
 During remodels in the seventies and eighties, much was covered up with drop ceilings, carpet, fluorescent lights and drywall.
 We were committed to embracing our early-1900 past and to restoring as many original elements as possible.

 Among an extensive list of projects, Mike has completed eight double-queen room renovations thus far.
 Mike is our highly-skilled, professional in-house carpenter, who has been with us for many years.
 Each remodel has been very different, resulting in unique experiences for our visitors and unique headaches for Mike.
 Here is quick run-down of the eight: